matannahmani/ironswords/README.md

 4. Set up Google Cloud OAuth using the instructions found [here](https://next-auth.js.org/providers/google).
 5. Install and set up Vercel and Google Cloud following the guidelines on their respective websites: [Vercel](https://vercel.com/) and [Google Cloud](https://cloud.google.com/?hl=en).
 6. Copy the required values into your `.env` file from the sample provided in the project.
+7. Login with a google account
+8. run drizzle studio by bun run db:studio
+9. access users table and update your role to ADMIN

 #### Contributing: